gewirtz/APC_FinalProject/README.md

 			the best value for the hyperparameter in question.
 For KNN, it calls the function calculate_dists. fitParams then calls a setter from the model to store the best hyperparameter as a member variable for the specific model.
 			calculate_dists: takes in a matrix of training data and returns a matrix of distances from each example to every other example.
 This is specifically used for KNN.

+#7 Unit Testing

+The unit testing was designed to be run with alpha\_driver which is the "developer oriented" version of the main driver.
+The main driver is more user friendly - oriented to those who do not need an "under the hood" look.
+The structure of the final routine was changed from alpha driver such that the unit testing procedure in python will not work.
+Further work would be to adapt the Python script to allow for the current C++ main structure.